What is GST

 - Car batteries likely to get cheaper

-- Paint, cement prices likely to fall
+- Paint, and cement prices likely to fall

 - Electronics items like fans, lighting, water heaters, air coolers, etc. will get cheaper